cap2002/bitcoinclassic/README.md

-# Host a bitcoind node on Ubuntu 14.10 / Microsoft Azure
+# Host a BitcoinXT node on Ubuntu Server 14.04 LTS / Microsoft Azure

-Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full bitcoin node using bitcoind, permanlty on using Microsoft's Azure.
+Motivation: To create comprehensive instructions for anyone to follow to allow users to deploy a full BitcoinXT node permanently on using Microsoft's Azure.

 ##Requirements
 1. Secondary drive large enough for the block chain growth